geru/qbwc/README.txt

 computers.
 They are generally not accessible to outside server requests and this helps with security of the data.

-The Webconnector maintains that security by ensuring that the Quickbooks computer only speaks to a desired website and does so at its own discretion.
+The Quickbooks Webconnector allows these two applications to exchange data with a Drupal site, but maintains security by ensuring that the Quickbooks computer only speaks to a desired website and does so at its own discretion.

 Using the SOAP communications protocol, the Webconnector acts as a SOAP client